mohammadarahman/docs/docs/recipe/roast.md

 ### make roasts:
-1. mix __milk2/yogurt2/ জিরা / ধনিয়া/ chili/এলাচি 2__ with the left over spice from marination.
+1. mix __milk2/yogurt2/ জিরা / ধনিয়া/ chili/এলাচি 2/salt__ with the left over spice from marination.
-1. start frying **chopped onion and chilli** from the leftover oil from chicken fry.
+1. start frying **chopped onion and chilli** from the leftover oil from chicken fry till golden.
+1. add mix from step 1
+1. add __onion2 garlic2 ginger2__
 1. cook for ~15 min
-1. add mix from step 1
 1. add **ghee 2tbsp**
 1. cook for 5 more min
 1. add fried chicken